Find where AI delivers.Start there.

-Most AI programmes start with the technology.
+Most AI programs start with the technology.
 The ones that work start with the work.

 How it works